PJChamley/Demo_Site/README.md

 ## Possible Fix 1
 You must run two commands: git submodule init to initialize your local configuration file, and git submodule update to fetch all the data from that project and check out the appropriate commit listed in your superproject:

-open up Terminal windows and Navigate to the Sub Module folder with an issue.
-In our example "Demo_Service1".
+open up Terminal windows and Navigate root folder of the .
 Then Run the following git commands.